2026 Village Board Meeting Minutes

 Minutes:

-Motion 1: Harbin made the motion and Mize seconded the motion to approve the February 10, 2026 Village Board Meeting Minutes as corrected.
+Motion 1: Mize made the motion and Aue seconded the motion to approve the March 10, 2026 Village Board Meeting Minutes as presented.
 All present voted yea and the President declared the motion carried.

 Treasurer’s Report: